Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Is There Starch in Cat Food?

-Corn is not an allergy trigger in most dogs and cats, and cats are capable of digesting starch by 40% to 100%.
+Corn is rarely an allergy trigger in dogs and cats, and cats are capable of digesting starch by 40% to 100%, when properly cooked and processed.
 When you hear that cat food has corn, most people immediately think of it as non-nutritional filler.
-Apparently, corn does hold some nutritional value, and given that cats can digest it, cornstarch is safe to give them, but again, in moderation.
+However, that is not necessarily true and corn does hold nutritional value, containing insoluble fiber, essential fatty acids, carbs and fat as a source of energy, and vitamins.
+Given that cats can digest it fairly well, when in processed form, cornstarch is a safe addition in commercial food recipes, although on its own, it’s not a complete nutrient.
+There is really no need to offer your cat cornstarch as such, as they will not benefit from it significantly, and may develop a stomach upset instead.

 Can Cats Eat Corn Flour?

 Corn flour is non-toxic to your cat, but it really doesn’t hold any nutritional value to give to them.
-Of course, corn flour comes from corn, and as we’ve established, corn is not an allergy trigger for cats.
+Of course, corn flour comes from corn, and as we’ve established, corn is not a common allergy trigger for cats.
+Still, cornstarch is considered even less allergenic for cats and dogs sensitized to corn when compared to corn flour, when used as a commercial food ingredient.
+This may be a good choice for pets suffering with allergies or those on a particular hydrolyzed diet.

 Corn flour is made from finely grounded whole kernel corn, and it contains protein, fiber, and vitamins.
 However, cats do not need corn flour in their diets.
-The bottom line is this: if your cat licks corn flour from the countertop, there’s no need for concern, but it’s better to keep it away from your cat, so it doesn’t eat a ton of it.
+The bottom line is this: if your cat licks corn flour from the countertop, there’s no need for concern, but it’s better to keep it away from your cat, so they don’t eat any more of it.

 Can You Use Cornstarch on a Cat’s Fur?

-Some cats’ hair can get tangled, especially if you have a longhaired cat, such as a Ragdoll or Persian cat.
+Some cats’ hair can get tangled, especially if you have a longhaired cat, such as a Maine Coon, Ragdoll, or Persian cat.
 Surprisingly, cornstarch comes in handy to get rid of mats and tangles.
 Simply sprinkle a little on the matted area (not too much) and brush the tangle out with a slicker brush.
 You’d be amazed at how well it works.

-You can use coconut oil for this purpose, too; however, coconut oil will leave behind a mess, which will require you to bathe your kitty.
+Always use it in moderation, and brush it out, as your cat is likely to ingest anything you put on their skin through grooming themselves.
 Unless you have a cat that loves water, bathing a cat can be a real pain!
 It’s best to make it as simple as possible for both you and your kitty.

 Now that you know what you can safely feed your cat, it’s just as important to find a bowl that supports their health and well-being.
 With whisker-friendly bowls and a wide tray to catch any spills, our Hepper NomNom Cat Bowl is our favorite option.